 If your jaw pain persists after at-home remedies, make an appointment with your dentist.

-At Delisle Dental Group, our dentists will discuss your symptoms with you, complete a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.
+Our dentists at Delisle Dental Group will discuss your symptoms with you, perform a comprehensive oral examination, explain possible treatment options, and create a personalized treatment plan that may include a mouthguard or other measures depending on your needs.